 However, these U.S. cloud providers now account for 66% of the European market.
 The good news is that companies don’t have to sacrifice true ownership of their data for the benefits of the cloud: They can maintain data sovereignty and control of their data, everywhere it’s stored by protecting it with the client-side encryption that Virtru provides.
 Virtru’s end-to-end encryption solutions satisfy data sovereignty requirements by protecting sensitive data at the time of creation and providing the ability to store encryption keys in their required geographic region while allowing the organization to continue using the multinational cloud vendor of their choice.

-While there is an upfront cost to move to the cloud, it can actually alleviate costs over time once successfully implemented.
-Not only can it be more affordable than an on-premise data center, but it can also be more sustainable for the growth of your business.
+While there is an upfront cost to move to the cloud, it can actually alleviate costs over time once successfully implemented — and if your organization takes this opportunity to rethink your approach to managing data.
+A lift-and-shift move to the cloud might cost you more, but taking the time to reduce redundancies and optimize your data frameworks can actually be more affordable than an on-premise data center.
+Not to mention, the agility of the cloud is table stakes for innovation: Making the move to the cloud can be more sustainable for the growth of your business.

 By moving to the cloud, companies can eliminate redundancies, streamline their technology stack, and increase flexibility and speed to market.
 It’s true that business technology strategy is often the driver of overall strategy and growth for an organization.
 In a 2020 survey conducted by Deloitte and WSJ Intelligence, 40% of surveyed CEOs said that CIOs (or similar tech leaders) would be the key driver of business strategy in the next three to five years.